 Charlotte Douglas International

-If you’re thinking “I should probably eat something before hopping on this nine-hour connecting flight to Paris” but feel utterly indecisive as to what, just get yourself to 1897.
-This spot in the atrium has CLT’s most varied selection of food, from a raw bar to a carvery, to a woodstone pizza oven.
+1897 Market Atrium between Concourse A and B If you’re thinking “I should probably eat something before hopping on this nine-hour connecting flight to Paris” but feel utterly indecisive as to what, just get yourself to 1897.
+This spot in the atrium has CLT’s most varied food choices, from a raw bar to a carvery, to a woodstone pizza oven.
 If you’re thinking “I should probably have at LEAST four drinks so I sleep right through this nine hour connecting flight to Paris,” this is likewise your go-to.
 It's got a full bar featuring small-batch bourbons.

-Chicago O'Hare International
+Chicago: O'Hare International Airport

 Dallas Love Field